Free Initial Assessment

 Business succession

-With meticulous planning, shares in a family business can be passed on to other members of the family without incurring IHT.
-Shares can be placed in trust.
-If the donor of the shares lives more than seven years after they have placed the shares in trust, they will fall outside of the donor’s estate.
-By falling outside of the estate, they are not liable for IHT.
+With meticulous planning, shares in a family business can be passed on to other members of the family without incurring IHT, with shares also able to be placed in a trust.
+If the donor of the shares lives more than seven years after they have placed the shares in trust, they will fall outside of the donor’s estate, and by falling outside of the estate, they are not liable for IHT.
 If the shares still form part of a person’s estate at the date of death, and the assets qualify for business property relief (BPR), then there may be no IHT to pay, or the bill may be significantly reduced.
-That is because BPR reduces the taxable value of business assets by 50% or 100%.
+This is because BPR reduces the taxable value of business assets by 50% or 100%.

 Inheritance tax returns

 The person responsible for filing the tax return has a legal responsibility to make sure it is accurate, accompanied by the correct documents and filed on time.
-IHT must be paid by the end of the sixth month after death.
+They must also ensure that IHT is paid by the end of the sixth month after death.

 Appealing a HMRC decision

-It is vital that inheritance tax returns are filed correctly because the HMRC can, and often do, check on estate valuations.
-If the HMRC asks you to provide further information about an estate, it is best to seek legal advice.
+It is vital that inheritance tax returns are filed correctly because the HMRC can, and often does, check on estate valuations.
+If the HMRC asks you to provide further information about an estate, it is best to seek legal advice from our solicitors.

 If you wish to appeal the HMRC’s decision on an inheritance tax issue, our specialist solicitors can represent you in negotiations and present the strongest evidence to support your case.